aligent/aligent-graphql-mesh/README.md

 To use as a Gateway, after running `yarn dev`, update your app to send GraphQL requests to the server URL provided by the CLI, likely `https://localhost:4000/graphql`.

+## Hosting

+There are currently two methods for hosting the mesh.

+### Fargate

+At this stage Fargate is our preferred hosting option.

+The pipeline is configured to build a docker image and push to ECR.
+This will then trigger a deployment from ECS which will use the latest image found in ECR.
+The infrastructure code can be [here](https://bitbucket.org/aligent/aligent-graphql-mesh-hosting/src/main/).

+### Lambda

+Unfortunately the performance of Lambda is not great, it can take a while for requests to process which is not ideal for our use case.

+The Guild do list this as a hosting option so presumably there is a way to make it work efficiently.
+The code is still available here as a baseline if we decide to investigate Lambda hosting in the future.